 c.
-Unauthorized Disclosure
+Unauthorized Disclosure-

-Distributing or otherwise publicizing materials created or produced during an investigation or d.
-Failure to Comply or Process Interference

-Resolution Process except as required by law or as expressly permitted by the School; or

-Publicly disclosing a Party's personally identifiable information obtained during an investigation or Resolution Process under this Policy and procedure without authorization or consent.
+- Distributing or otherwise publicizing materials created or produced during an investigation or Resolution Process except as required by law or as expressly permitted by the School; or - Publicly disclosing a Party's personally identifiable information obtained during an investigation or Resolution Process under this Policy and procedure without authorization or consent.